A bound on the primes of bad reduction for CM curves of genus 3: Invariants

-with $P(x)\in M[x]$ separable.
+\begin{proposition}[Example 10.1.26 in \cite{Liu}] Let $S=\Spec (\OMp)$, where $\OMp$ is a discrete valuation ring with field of fractions $M$ and residue field $\resfield$ with $\text{char}(\resfield)\neq 2$.
+Let $C$ be a hyperelliptic curve of genus $g\geq1$ over~$M$ defined by an affine equation $ y^2=P(x), $ with $P(x)\in M[x]$ separable.
 Then $C$ has good reduction if and only if $C$ is isomorphic to a curve given by an equation as above with $P(x)\in\OMp[x]$ such that the image of $P(x)$ in $\resfield[x]$ is separable of degree $2g+1$ or $2g+2$.
 Furthermore, any such isomorphism is given by a change of variables as in \cite[Corollary 7.4.33]{Liu}. \end{proposition}

-We believe the Picard curve analogue of Proposition~\ref{prop:hyper} to be true, and the Picard curve analogues of Theorems~\ref{thm:invariantdenom} and \ref{thm:classpoly} would follow from this.
-Work in progress of Bouw and Wewers gives a result similar to Proposition~\ref{prop:hyper} for Picard curves.